sylhare/sylhare.github.io/_posts/2024/2024-01-16-How-to-use-kafkastreams.md

 Let's assume we have our production topology built, we want to be able to test the logic without running kafka and that's where the `TopologyTestDriver` is useful.

-First we will setup everything we need, the avro schema (that's in the test resources), and mock our external dependencies like the registry:
+First, we will set up everything we need, the avro schema (that's in the test resources), and mock our external dependencies like the registry:

 ```kotlin